 On the NYC database, ensure the following query returns a value of READY.
-Otherwise, the LSP1 background process has not completed its work and the configuration of this logical must wait.
+Otherwise the new primary database has not completed the work required to enable support for logical standby databases.
 For example:

 '''

-SQL> SELECT VALUE FROM SYSTEM.LOGSTBDY$PARAMETERS
+SQL> SELECT VALUE FROM SYSTEM.LOGSTDBY$PARAMETERS -

-2> WHERE NAME = 'REINSTATEMENT_STATUS';
+WHERE NAME = 'REINSTATEMENT_STATUS';

 '''